vasyas/redux-entity-store/README.md

 ]
 ```

-Exampe of the server side code is in *todo-demo-server.js*.
+Example of the server side code is in *todo-demo-server.js*.

 ## Demo

-Server part of the demo app requires Mysql to be installed.
+The server part of the demo app requires Mysql to be installed.
 For the MacOS and Homebrew, use:

 ```
 brew install mysql